LaunchCodeEducation/data-structures-and-algorithms/src/chapters/data-structures/hash-tables.rst

 Similarly, if we want to retrieve a value from a hash table, we compute ``h(x)`` and then use this hash value to determine which bucket to look in.
 In key/value language, the hash value is the key, and the element itself is the value.

-The choice of hash function is typically left to the developer using the hash table, and is a *critical* component of ensure that the hash table is efficient, as we will see below.
+The choice of hash function is typically left to the developer using the hash table, and is a *critical* component to ensure that the hash table is efficient, as we will see below.

 .. admonition:: Example